nwtime/ntpwww/content/en/archives/4.2.8-series/monopt.md

 <code>**statistics _name_...**</code>

 : Enables writing of statistics records.
-Currently, eight kinds of statistics are supported: _name_s specify the file set type(s) from the list in the next section.
+Currently, eight kinds of statistics are supported: _names_ specify the file set type(s) from the list in the next section.

 <code>**statsdir _directory_path_**</code>